 - links to the products I use if you want to replicate this

 Trust me when I say that I am NOT a crafty person, but I could EASILY decorate this beauty and I’m showing you exactly how I did it.
 This is perfect for beginners!

-Alright, let’s get started.
+Let’s get started.
 Here’s the video tutorial to guide you along.
 You can watch me make this gingerbread house from start to finish, including rolling out the dough and decorating the house.
-Sprinkled throughout are my highly recommended tips and methods to guarantee gingerbread house success!
+Sprinkled throughout are my highly recommended tips and methods to guarantee gingerbread house success.